nengo/nengo-fpga/docs/examples.rst

   Also indicated is the current "learning" state of the agent -- the agent is learning when **Explore** is **ON**, and conversely, is not adapting to the reward signals when **Explore** is **OFF**.
-If the ``keyboard-state`` branch of the Nengo GUI is being used, the learning mode of the agent can be controlled using keyboard presses (see :ref:`below <keyboard-state>`).
+If the ``keyboard-state`` branch of the NengoGUI is being used, the learning mode of the agent can be controlled using keyboard presses (see :ref:`below <keyboard-state>`).
 - The bottom right quadrant displays the output of the action selection network (``Thalamus``), as well as the associated spike rasters for each action: